Small business marketing: Strategies to grow your business

 Billboards and outdoor advertising

-Let people know about your business through billboards, posters, and banners in high-traffic areas – and street signs too, especially if you’re a bricks-and-mortar business.
+Let people know about your business through billboards, posters, banners, and even street signs in high-traffic areas, especially if you're a brick-and-mortar business.
 Use eye-catching designs that grab attention, and let passersby know how to reach you.

 How to create a marketing plan